COVID-19 Information for Tenants

 - The Hawaii Department of Labor and Industrial Relations has workplace information for employers.

 State government sets the general parameters for reopening and each county customizes specific guidelines in light of their own unique circumstances.
-For this reason, reopening dates and guidance vary by county.
+For this reason, reopening guidance varies by county.

 - Food-a-Go-Go: submit information on takeout, delivery and curbside pickup services on the free online site launched by Hawaii Agricultural Foundation.